CHAPTER 13: DEVIATIONS DURING QIGONG TRAINING AND THEIR CORRECTION

 Deviation from training is common and widespread.
 The problem occurs because beginning students fail to understanding qigong techniques.
 It is a problem that qigong practitioners are concerned about and pay much attention to so as to overcome the deviation.

 Why does deviation occur?
-What are the reasons for its occurence?
+What are the reasons for its occurrence?
 How is deviation rectified?
 How do practitioners prevent it happening?
 The answers are given below.

 What is Deviation in Qigong